-You need to prepare your Haas application with these four principles at the core.
+You must prepare your Haas application with these four principles at the core.

 Essay 1: What makes you feel alive when you are doing it, and why?
 (300 words maximum)

-The admission committee of Haas maintains its style of asking creative questions, ("a song that expresses who you are", "a six -words story"), and asks about something that "makes you feel alive when doing it."
+The admission committee of Haas maintains its style of asking creative questions ("a song that expresses who you are," "a six -words story") and asks about something that "makes you feel alive when doing it."
 This essay asks about an activity that motivates you to be your best.
-Think of some activities that you like to engage in, and then pick the most memorable activity that fuels your best performance and inspires you.
+Think of some activities you like to engage in, and then pick the most memorable activity that fuels your best performance and inspires you.
 Pick something which gives valuable insights into your style of functioning and personality.
-For instance, if you are deeply involved in volunteer work, you may explain how you are successfully encouraging your community to reuse and reduce plastic to conserve the environment.
+For instance, if you are deeply involved in volunteer work, you may explain how you successfully encourage your community to reuse and reduce plastic to conserve the environment.
 Highlight how your passion has helped your community and the cause of environmental sustenance.

 It may be your hobby that invigorates you, e.g., singing, dancing, gardening, cooking, or it can be an adventure activity, such as hiking, scuba diving, parachuting, or any other activity.
-You may first describe that hobby and the way you pursue it, and then explain how you feel while engaging in that favorite hobby/ interest of yours and how it makes you 'feel alive'.
+You may first describe that hobby and how you pursue it; then, explain how you feel while engaging in that favorite hobby/ interest and how it makes you 'feel alive.
 This activity should reveal your passion and who you are as a person.
-The key here is the 'how' part of the essay as it will showcase your natural talents and emotions.
+The key here is the 'how' part of the essay, which will showcase your natural talents and emotions.

-Considering the stringent word limit of 300 words, you need to make every word count.
-You can broadly use approximately 100 words to describe the activity and 200 words to describe how you feel while you are engaged in it.
+Considering the stringent word limit of 300 words, you must make every word count.
+You can broadly use approximately 100 words to describe the activity and 200 words to describe how it enriches you and makes you feel 'alive and meaningful.'

 - Examples that illustrate your leadership style

 - What do you need to develop to become a successful leader?
-Please illustrate this through an example.
-That is, you can cite an anecdote where you think you could have handled things differently if you had that leadership quality.
+Cite an anecdote where you think you could have handled things differently if you had that leadership quality.